“We are the Curator of Memories, in many respects.”

 PRESERVATION IS OUR MISSION

-Preservation has always been a core mission of Maysville-Mason County Library, Historical, and Scientific Association since its founding.
-While the artifacts we do display are carefully curated to tell the story of our region, many pieces of our collection are acquired simply to keep them safe and archived for their historical value.
-These priceless artifacts reside in our climate controlled spaces to best protect them from the elements.
+Preservation has always been a core mission of Maysville-Mason County Library, Historical, and Scientific Association since our founding in 1878.
+While the artifacts we display are carefully curated to tell a story, many pieces of our collection are acquired simply to keep them safe and archived for their historical value.
+These artifacts reside in our climate controlled spaces to best protect them from the elements and for posterity.

 OUR ARCHIVES

-Thousands of priceless, historical documents call our Archives home.
-The two story, climate controlled space provides the safest conditions for books, maps, photos, and more.
-While the archives aren’t open to the public, our librarians are happy to pull items for viewing to enrich your research experience!
+Thousands of priceless, historical documents are housed in our Archives Collection.
+This two story, climate controlled space provides the safest conditions for books, maps, photos, and more.
+While the archives are not open to the public, our librarians are happy to pull items for viewing to enrich your research experience!

 COLLECTIONS

-Tucked away in the lowest level of our facility is the ‘Collections’ room.
-Hundreds of priceless artifacts are stored in our underground collections space.
+Tucked away in the lowest level of our facility is the Collections Room.
+Hundreds of priceless artifacts are stored in our underground collections environment.
 The items are documented and organized, with the utmost care, by our amazing team.
 Although, many of the items in the collections are under lock and key, they are often viewable on rotation!